SkyblockClient/SkyClient-Universal/README.md

-# SkyClient MacOS Installer
+# SkyClient Java Installer
- Skyclient installer for Linux
+ Skyclient installer but in java

- GUI soon:tm:
+ GUI NOW